 I think that kids would have so much fun making these, and eating them of course!
 I can't wait until our little one is old enough to help out in the kitchen.
 These will be made often.
 They don't have many ingredients and you can get your hands in and get messy mixing it all together.
 Plus, they get to lick the bowl after and that was always one of the best things about baking when I was a kid (and an adult).

 You will probably know that we love a new kitchen gadget and the Redmond SkyScales are a brilliant addition to our kitchen and they weighed out all the ingredients for this recipe perfectly.
 As you would imagine, we use scales every single day.
 So what makes the Redmond Skyscales different to any other set of digital scales?
 Well, apart from their great accuracy, ease of use and nice big display, the scales can be used in conjunction with Redmond's R4S (Ready For Sky) mobile app.
 Simply connect the scales via Bluetooth to your smartphone and access through the R4S app.
 Not only are you ready to weigh your food, but also see all the nutritional values and calorie content of the food being weighed, through the huge database of information.

 The scales also feature a Tare function, allowing you to deduct the weight of the item that contains the food being weighed.
 The scales are small enough to be stored away easily, but large and robust enough to cope with heavier items.
 In addition to all this, the scales have a built in countdown timer, which makes the SkyScales an integral part of our kitchen.

 If you are used to using apps such as My Fitness Pal, where you have to weigh and track information separately, these scales can do it all in one.
 It is quick to respond and keeps all the information registered, therefore making these scales vital for people who seriously track nutritional data.

-2) Form in to 12 balls and put in the fridge for an hour and then store in an airtight container.
+- Form in to 12 balls and put in the fridge for an hour.

 Let’s stay in touch!